MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens1-basic-usage.md

 ### Select a hologram by using your voice

-1. To bring up the gaze cursor, say “Select.”
-The gaze cursor is a dot that you move around by moving your head.
+1. The gaze cursor is a dot that you move around by moving your head.
 You can use it to target voice commands with precision.
 1. Gaze at the hologram that you want to select.
 1. To select the hologram, say "Select."